MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/places/enabling-places-finder.md

 ---
 # Enabling Places Finder in Outlook

-Places Finder is a web-based feature that exists in Places to help employees find available conference [rooms](/exchange/recipients/room-mailboxes) and [workspaces](/exchange/troubleshoot/outlook-issues/create-book-workspace-outlook).
+Places Finder is a web-based feature that exists in Microsoft Places to help employees find available conference [rooms](/exchange/recipients/room-mailboxes) and [workspaces](/exchange/troubleshoot/outlook-issues/create-book-workspace-outlook).
 It has improved functionality from the existing Room Finder for employees to confidently choose the right place to meet and work productively.

 ## Overview of Places Finder